safesit23/INT214-Statistics/workshop/02-Basic-R.md

 - The numbers of movies
 - Finding the 19th movies name
-- Which year is most released movies (In this exercise not necessary to using command)
+- Which year is most released movies (In this question can using observation data, not necessary to used command to find answer)